 - 1. Read this notice carefully and ask questions if you don't understand it.
 It tells you about your rights as a hospital patient, including: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay, and know who will pay for it. - Where to report any concerns you have about quality of your hospital care.

-from the hospital too soon.

-Your right to appeal your discharge decision if you think you are being discharged
+This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay, and your right to know who will pay for it. - Where to report any concerns you have about quality of your hospital care. - Your right to appeal your discharge decision if you think you are being discharged from the hospital too soon.